The conversation every woman should have with their daughters

 “I’m going to become a mum for the first time this year, and I hope that my son or daughter will be strong and courageous, and be open and have the really important conversations that matter,” she says.

-This Mothers’ Day, the McGrath Foundation and Bupa are asking people to be bold, and to talk to their daughters about breast health, so they know how to self-examine, and which signs to look out for which could indicate breast cancer.
+The McGrath Foundation and Bupa are asking people to be bold, and to talk to their daughters about breast health, so they know how to self-examine, and which signs to look out for which could indicate breast cancer.

 “It’s really important for mums to sit down and have that conversation with their daughters.
 We look up to our mums; they’re the ones we trust, that provide us with guidance and the first ones who really influence us when we’re young,” she says.